The Stages of Search and Rescue in Australia

 Image: SES Victoria – VICSES volunteers bush search and rescue

-No one wants to become lost, injured or in need of rescue.
-Its important we all take responsibility for our own safety before heading out into the bush.
-Here are a few key points to keep in mind:
+No one wants to be lost, injured, or require rescue.
+To prevent this, it’s important to take responsibility for your safety before heading out.
+Here are some key points to remember:

 Preparation: